“The teen art prodigy painting scathing critiques of Brexit, and battling stigmas of mental illness in his brushstrokes” - Wonderland Magazine

 “One thing is certain, power is in the hands of the painter” - British GQ

-Lawrence Perry is a nineteen year old artist based in East London.
+Lawrence Perry is an artist based in East London.
 His multimedia practice spans across painting, sculpture, videography and music.
 Currently studying at the Slade School of Fine Art, Lawrence Perry is building a reputation for himself on the London art scene with his abstract paintings on Brexit and mental health gaining press attention.

 Perry’s work digests the twists and turns of young adulthood, whilst simultaneously flaunting the freedom of consciousness it brings him.
 Learning a lesson or experiencing a moment through each painting, Lawrence ties his surreal expressionist style to his relationships, memories and philosophies.
 Diagnosed with ADHD, Perry strives to be a success story of the condition, mindfully processing his racing mind through his painting.